netsho/password-vault/README.md

 ### SSL Certificates and Vault Secret ID

-A JSON file serves as a storage for the user's SSL Certificates and Vault Secret ID, allowing for convenient access during repetitive logins :
+A JSON file serves as storage for the user's SSL Certificates and Vault Secret ID, allowing for convenient access during repetitive logins:

 ```
 %LOCALAPPDATA/PasswordVault/LoginData.json